Makran: Earliest settlements

 At Miri Qalat, some links with Uruk culture ceramics were also found.
 The related site of Balakot, Makran, going back to 4000 BCE, was also studied by archaeologists.

-Ancient times
+Ancient

+Between 2500 BCE and 1700 BCE, a maritime trade route existed in the Indian Ocean and the Persian Gulf connecting three primary regions as described in ancient Akkadian inscriptions found in Iraq: Meluhha, Magan, and Dilmun.
+According to these inscriptions, ships carrying up to 20 tons of goods (20,000 kilograms each) traversed this trade route regularly.

+Baloch contingents, under the command of Ashkash, are described as having originated from Makran, serving as part of the region’s forces during the reign of Kai Khosrow.
+This is depicted in the mythological part of the Shahnamah a prose work written in Middle Persian.

-After the victory of the Mauryan Empire against the Greeks in the Seleucid–Mauryan war, Baluchistan came under the rule of Chandragupta Maurya of ancient India.
+After the victory of the Mauryan Empire against the Greeks in the Seleucid–Mauryan war, Makran came under the rule of Chandragupta Maurya of Mauryan Empire.
 Chandragupta and Seleucus made a peace settlement in 304 BCE.
-Seleucus I Nicator ceded the satrapies, including those in Baluchistan to the expanding Mauryan Empire.
+Seleucus I Nicator ceded the satrapies, including Gedrosia, to the expanding Mauryan Empire.
 The alliance was solidified with a marriage between Chandragupta Maurya and a princess of the Seleucid Empire.
 An outcome of the arrangement proved to be mutually beneficial.
 The border between the Seleucid and Mauryan Empires remained stable in subsequent generations, and friendly diplomatic relations are reflected by the ambassador Megasthenes, and by the envoys sent westward by Chandragupta's grandson Ashoka.

 Sasanian Empire

-Shapur I's trilingual inscription at the Ka'ba-ye Zartosht in Naqsh-i-Rustam, dated to 262 CE, had noted "Makuran"/"Makran" to be one of the many provinces of the Sasanian Empire:
+Shapur I's trilingual inscription at the Ka'ba-ye Zartosht in Naqsh-i-Rustam, dated to 262 CE, notes "Makuran"/"Makran" to be one of the many provinces of the Sasanian Empire:

 Parthian version of the Shapur I inscription at Ka'ba-ye Zartosht.

 And I (Shapur I) possess the lands: Fars [Persis], Pahlav [Parthia] ... and all of Abarshahr (all the upper (eastern, Parthian) provinces), Kerman, Sakastan, Turgistan, Makuran, Pardan [Paradene], Hind Sind] and Kushanshahr all the way to Pashkibur [Peshawar?] and to the borders of Kashgaria, Sogdia and Chach [Tashkent] and of that sea-coast Mazonshahr [Oman].

 — Shapur I's inscription at the Ka'ba-ye Zartosht (262 CE), translation by Josef Wiesehöfer (1996).

 Buddhist and Hindu past

-Abū Rayḥān Muḥammad ibn Aḥmad Al-Bīrūnī states in his book Alberuni's India that the coast of India begins with Tiz, the capital of Makran.
+Abū Rayḥān Muḥammad ibn Aḥmad al-Bīrūnī states in his book Kitab al-Hind that the coast of India begins with Tiz, the capital of Makran.